en-jai-neer/en-jai-neer/README.md

 ---

 #### 🛠️ Projects
+- ⚙️ **QaLoF** — Switchable + dynamic quantization with LoRA finetuning for efficient GPT-2
 - 🔎 **Browser Agent** — Natural language to web automation using LLMs
-- 🎓 **GT Chatbot** — LLM for GT students and advisors that uses RAG to better answer scheduling and academic queries.
+- 🎓 **GT Chatbot** — LLM for GT students that uses RAG to better answer scheduling and academic queries.
-- 🧠 **Clinical Summarizer** — Long-form medical note summarization

 ---